 A licence is required before any person can drive a licensed Private Hire vehicle or Hackney Carriage.
+Please check our convictions policy and general policy before applying.

 Before a licence is granted the applicant must satisfy the council: